 }

 The saliency map (edge detection + color contrast, temporally smoothed; pop-out reference) tells the LGN what deserves processing bandwidth.
 This is the same problem biology solves: the retina captures ~107 bits/sec but the optic nerve transmits ~106.
 The visual system doesn't "degrade then un-degrade" — it selectively allocates limited processing resources to high-value input.
-Our simulation mirrors this: salient regions receive up to 70% more of the rendering budget (reduced peripheral filtering), while low-saliency regions are processed cheaply.
+Our simulation mirrors this: salient regions receive reduced peripheral filtering (the simulation's analogue of preferential processing), while low-saliency regions are processed cheaply.

 At saliency=1.0, the suppression factor drops to 0.3 — the pipeline passes most of the original signal through.
 At saliency=0.0, full peripheral filtering applies.
 Both biology and simulation share the same driver: compute demand management.